-- They are held based on a business model whose objective is to hold financial assets in order to collect contractual cash flows. - The contractual terms of these instruments give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- They are held based on a business model whose objective is to hold financial assets in order to collect contractual cash flows. - The contractual terms of these instruments give rise on specified dates to cash flows that are solely

 After initial recognition, financial assets measured at amortized cost are measured at amortized cost using the effective interest rate method.
 The amortized amount using the effective interest rate method and profit or loss, in cases where a financial asset is derecognized, is recognized at profit or loss.